darklang/dark/fsharp-backend/tests/testfiles/README.md

 This is written in a Dark-like syntax, and asserts that calling the function `String::length_v0` on `"abcdef"` is 6.

-Most tests are written as single lines, however, we support multi-line tests, test groups, functions, and Datastores.
+Most tests are written as single lines, however, we support multi-line tests, test groups, functions, Datastores and workers.

 The implementation of the tests is in Tests/LibExecution.Tests.fs.